 Pay attention to the thoughts running through your mind when the urge hits.
 They will help you diagnose the cause and from there you can choose an appropriate response.
 For instance, if you are feeling stressed, take a breather and go outside for some fresh air.
 Or, if you're hungry, have a snack.
 As smokers, we learned to respond to just about everything with a cigarette.
 As ex-smokers, we must learn to respond in healthier (and more accurate) ways.

-Knowledge is PowerEducation is a necessary part of a successful quit smoking program.
-Why?
-Because when you know what to expect as you move through the process of recovery from nicotine addiction, you'll find you are equipped to maneuver the bumps in the road without losing your balance.
+Knowledge is PowerEducation about what to expect when you stop smoking is a necessary part of a successful quit program.
+When you know what may be coming as you move through the process of recovery from nicotine addiction, you'll find yourself empowered and able to maneuver the bumps along the way without losing your balance.

 - Rationalizations for Smoking